Writing systems of Africa: Ge'ez

-The Geʽez script is an abugida that was created in Horn of Africa in the 8th-9th century BC for writing the Geʽez language.
+The Geʽez script is an abugida that was created in the Kingdom of Aksum (in modern-day Ethiopia and Eritrea) in the 1st-4th century AD for writing the Geʽez language.
+It developed from the Ancient South Arabian (Sabaean) Script which was introduced to Ethiopia and Eritrea around 800 BC.
 The script is used today in Ethiopia and Eritrea for Amharic, Tigrinya, and several other languages.
 It is sometimes called Ethiopic, and is known in Eritrea and Ethiopia as the fidel or abugida.

 Geʽez or Ethiopic has been computerized and assigned Unicode 3.0 codepoints between U+1200 and U+137F (decimal 4608–4991), containing the basic syllable signs for Geʽez, Amharic, and Tigrinya, punctuation and numerals.

 Symbols

 Nsibidi

 Nsibidi (also known as "nsibiri", "nchibiddi", and "nchibiddy") is a system of symbols indigenous to what is now southeastern Nigeria that is apparently an ideographic script, though there have been suggestions that it includes logographic elements.
 The symbols are at least several centuries old: early forms appeared on excavated pottery as well as what are most likely ceramic stools and headrests from the Calabar region, with a range of dates from 400 (and possibly earlier, 2000 BC) to 1400 CE.